SoK: The Security-Safety Continuum of Multimodal Foundation Models through Information Flow and Global Game-Theoretic Analysis of Asymmetric Threats: Model Safety and System Security

 \subsection{Safety and Security Objectives}

-In domains such as aviation, nuclear energy, chemistry, power systems, and information technology, safety and security are traditionally distinguished by intentionality~\cite{pietre2010sema,hansson2013ethics,ale2009risk,firesmith2003common,porzsolt2011safety}.
-Safety concerns the prevention of unintentional failures or harm, while security focuses on protection against deliberate malicious actions\cite{arxiv2024Qi}.
-In the context of multimodal learning, safety refers to a model’s ability to function reliably and without causing harm, even in the presence of unexpected inputs.
-Security, by contrast, addresses the system’s robustness against adversarial attacks and malicious exploitation.
+Across domains such as aviation, nuclear energy, chemistry, power systems, and information technology, safety and security are traditionally distinguished by intentionality~\cite{pietre2010sema,hansson2013ethics,ale2009risk,firesmith2003common,porzsolt2011safety}.
+Safety concerns the prevention of unintentional failures and harm, whereas security focuses on protection against deliberate malicious actions~\cite{arxiv2024Qi}.
+In multimodal learning, safety refers to a model’s ability to operate reliably and avoid harmful outcomes under unexpected inputs, while security addresses robustness against attacks and malicious exploitation.

-\textbf{Safety at the model level.} While safety and security are often distinguished by the presence of malicious intent, this distinction can be misleading in the context of security research where most threat models already assume adversarial intent, making it problematic to categorize threats based solely on intent.
-For instance, attacks such as jailbreaks~\cite{NeurIPS2023Carlini,AAAI2024Qi} and latency-based exploits~\cite{ICLR2024Gao,arxiv2023Baras} are typically labeled as safety issues, yet they clearly involve deliberate adversarial behavior and should be treated as security concerns.
-Moreover, the scope of model safety includes goals such as adversarial robustness~\cite{NDSS2018Xu,ICLR2018Guo}, uncertainty quantification, trojan detection~\cite{arxiv2023Zhang2}, and value alignment~\cite{amodei2016concrete}, many of which are directly linked to the same root causes exploited in security breaches.
-We argue that at the model level, threats are most accurately understood as exploiting failures in model safety mechanisms.
-Therefore, \textit{model-level threats should be regarded as manifestations of safety failures}.
+\textbf{Safety at the model level.} Although safety and security are often separated by adversarial intent, this distinction becomes blurred in security research, where most threat models already assume malicious behavior.
+Attacks such as jailbreaks~\cite{NeurIPS2023Carlini,AAAI2024Qi} and latency-based exploits~\cite{ICLR2024Gao,arxiv2023Baras} are frequently framed as safety issues, yet they clearly involve deliberate adversarial actions and exploit weaknesses typically studied in security.
+More broadly, model safety encompasses adversarial robustness~\cite{NDSS2018Xu,ICLR2018Guo}, uncertainty estimation, trojan detection~\cite{arxiv2023Zhang2}, and value alignment~\cite{amodei2016concrete}, all of which address vulnerabilities that attackers can intentionally manipulate.
+We therefore argue that, at the model level, threats are best understood as failures of safety mechanisms.
+Accordingly, \textit{model-level threats should be viewed as manifestations of safety failures}.